seanremenyi/Notes_aws_developer/README.md

 E.g. standard configureatin for a load balancer, web server or application server Instead of copying out the code each, time, create a standard template for each common use case and reference from within your CloudFormation template

+Correct.
+By default, the “automatic rollback on error” feature is enabled.
+This will direct CloudFormation to only create or update all resources in your stack if all individual operations succeed.
+If they do not, CloudFormation reverts the stack to the last known stable configuration.
+The Transform section specifies one or more macros that AWS CloudFormation uses to process your template.
+The Transform section builds on the simple, declarative language of AWS CloudFormation with a powerful macro system.
+The declaration Transform: AWS::Serverless-2016-10-31 is required for AWS SAM template files.

+How can you prevent CloudFormation from deleting your entire stack on failure?

+Use the --disable-rollback flag with the AWS CLI

+Set the 'Rollback on failure' radio button to No in the CloudFormation console

+Correct.
+This AWS CLI option disables the rollback of the stack if stack creation fails.

+Correct.
+This AWS CloudFormation console option disables the rollback of the stack if stack creation fails.

+Transforms is used to reference code located in S3 and also for specifying the use of the Serverless Application Model (SAM) for Lambda deployments.

+AppSpec files on an EC2/on-premises compute platform must be a YAML-formatted file named appspec.yml and it must be placed in the root of the directory structure of an application's source code.
+Otherwise, deployments fail.
+Reference: CodeDeploy AppSpec File reference.